top of page

 From the landscapes to the delicious (and sometimes odd) foods, there are several things about Maine that set it apart from any other state in the U.S. While Maine is one of six states comprising the region of New England, there are endless ways in which it stands out.
 Some have even claimed Maine to be the most unique state in the country!

-This post is sponsored by Tripscout and Visit Maine.
+This post is sponsored byTripscout and Visit Maine.

 What Makes Maine So Unique?

 Well, for starters, Maine is the only state that shares a border with just one other U.S. state (New Hampshire).
-Its other neighbors are international- the Canadian provinces of New Brunswick and Quebec.
+Its other neighbors are international -- the Canadian provinces of New Brunswick and Quebec.
 You may already associate things like lobsters and blueberries with the state of Maine, but did you know that Maine is the only state with a state flower that isn’t actually a flower?
 The White Pine Cone, produced by the dominant Eastern White Pine tree (the Maine State Tree), is the official state flower!
 With a nickname of “The Pine Tree State,” it just makes sense (though it was voted on by Maine residents)!

 Bar Harbor, ME & Acadia National Park

-Now that we’ve touched on what makes Maine so special overall, let’s get into the details on Bar Harbor- one of Maine's most well-known travel destinations.
-Home to the beautiful Acadia National Park on Mount Desert Island, Bar Harbor was voted one of the best Maine towns to visit in 2022.
-Having just visited here, it’s pretty easy to see why!
 Aside from the quaintness of the town and the unique sand bar (more on this below!) connecting it to Bar Island, Bar Harbor reflects all the best attributes of Maine in one special place.
-From the rugged and rocky coastlines of the Atlantic to the mountain peaks, Bar Harbor has it ALL!
+From the rugged and rocky coastlines of the Atlantic, to the quaint fishing villages of Frenchman Bay, and the stunning rugged mountain peaks, Bar Harbor is a great place that has it ALL!
 I couldn’t believe the diversity of experiences we had here both outdoors and indoors, so I’m writing this post to help YOU get the full on Maine experience during your trip!

 Before I dive into the specifics, let me just say that I hope you’ve already made the decision to travel to the great state of Maine!
 If not, I hope this list of very unique Maine experiences will convince you why Bar Harbor, ME (at the very least) needs to be on your bucket list!
+It’s seriously the perfect spot for a vacation!

 A girl stand on pink cliffs along the Maine coast looking out over the ocean at sunrise